asapdotid/dcc-traefik-cf-https/README.md

     <img src="docs/assets/img/traefik-ssl.png" width="600" />
 </p>

-# Docker Compose Traefik - Proxy Container Service (HTTPS :443)
+# Docker Compose Traefik - Proxy Container Service (Cloudflare)

 This guide shows you how to deploy your containers behind Traefik reverse-proxy.
 It will obtain and refresh `HTTPS` certificates automatically and it comes with password-protected Traefik dashboard.